yodaxtah/TexturePatch/README.md

 - [x] Add an option to `--overwrite` and do not overwrite by default
 - [ ] Read options from a json settings file in the current directory if exists.
 - [x] Allow for the definition of a generic `process` command, so people can decide themselves what to do additionally (e.g., run a certain compression tool).
-- [ ] Also provide example `process` commands for on the compression tools.
+- [x] Also provide an example `process` command for one of the compression tools.
 - [ ] Explanation, summary (#files, list of directories) and confirm continue, `-y`/`--yes`.
 - [ ] Investigate patch to patch.
     - Update only updated textures or patch.